WorldWideTelescope/worldwide-telescope-planetarium-guide/content/_index.md

 will detail the steps required for a multi-channel display setup for use in a dome or frustum environment.

+{% note(html=1) %}
+Installation of WWT in a multi-channel display setup requires the use of the Windows version of WWT — the <a href="//worldwidetelescope.org/webclient/">web client</a> does not support these features.
+{% end %}

 It is recommended before attempting to setup a multi-channel system that you familiarize yourself with WWT as a system.
 There are many introductory tours that will help in this process that are included with the software.